sudhirjadhav18/FrontEnd-Interview-Questions/README.md

 - How to transfer data from Component to Component?
 - Can we pass data using router?
 - What are Lifecycle hooks?
+- What is router states?

+RouterState is a tree of activated routes.
+Every node in this tree knows about the "consumed" URL segments, the extracted parameters, and the resolved data.
+You can access the current RouterState from anywhere in the application using the Router service and the RouterState property as below.
+`
+@Component({templateUrl:'template.html'})
+class MyComponent {
+  constructor(router: Router) {
+    const state: RouterState = router.routerState;
+    const root: ActivatedRoute = state.root;
+    const child = root.firstChild;
+    const id: Observable<string> = child.params.map(p => p.id);
+    //...
+ }
+}
+`